Old Faithful Inn

 The interior contains four stories of balconies, but only the bottom two are open to the public.

 The Old Faithful Inn is a hotel in the western United States with a view of the Old Faithful Geyser, located in Yellowstone National Park, Wyoming.
 The Inn has a multi-story log lobby, flanked by long frame wings containing guest rooms.
 In the western portion of the park, it sits at an approximate elevation of 7350 ft above sea level.
+Old Faithful Inn is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 With its log and limb lobby and massive (500 ST, 85 ft) stone fireplace, the inn is an example of the "Golden Age" of rustic resort architecture, a style which is also known as National Park Service Rustic.
 It is one of the few log hotels still standing in the United States, and was the first of the great park lodges of the American west.

 Initial construction was carried out over the winter of 1903–1904, largely using locally obtained materials including lodgepole pine and rhyolite stone.
 When the Old Faithful Inn first opened in the spring of 1904, it boasted electric lights and steam heat.

 The structure is the largest log hotel in the world; possibly even the largest log building in the world.
-In 2007 the American Institute of Architects conducted a survey to determine the 150 favorite buildings in America; the Old Faithful Inn ranked 36.
+In 2007 the American Institute of Architects conducted a survey to determine the 150 favorite buildings in America; the Old Faithful Inn ranked 36th.
 The Inn, which was designated a National Historic Landmark in 1987, is itself part of the Old Faithful Historic District.
-Old Faithful Inn is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.